Crazy World | Chords + Lyrics

 Crazy World Chord Chart | PDF + iReal Pro

-Even though this is a simple song, the small changes in, for example, verse 2, make it difficult to write a simple chart.
+Even though Crazy World is a simple song, subtle changes—like the missing bar in verse 2—make it tricky to create a straightforward chart.

-Should you want to download this chart, here’s a PDF: Crazy World Chord Chart PDF.
+If you’d like to download the chart, here’s a PDF: Crazy World chord chart PDF.

 Aslan is an Irish national treasure!